 - Grant the possibility for a sex offender to be required to pay compensation to support the child born out of this sexual aggression, even without any bond of filiation ;

-- Provide that the child born of sexual aggression can inherit from the aggressor upon death, again, even without any bond of filiation ;
+- The child born of sexual aggression can inherit from the aggressor upon death, again, even without any bond of filiation; provided that the aggressor has not indicated the contrary in his will.

-!
 One thing that is important to keep in mind is that the judge’s first and foremost criterion is what is in the best interest of the child.
-In some cases, for example even if the parent is not the biological parent he will be able to keep his status as the father due to his relationship with the child being a good one.
+In some cases, for example even if the parent is not the biological parent, he will be able to keep his status as the father due to his relationship with the child being a good one (article 33 C.C.Q.).

 Will I be responsible for my spouse’s child if we break up?

 There is a possibility that you might have to pay child support if the court orders it as a result of a divorce proceeding.
 This would only happen if, as the spouse, you stood in the place of a parent to the child.
-However, in general just because you lived with your spouse’s child does not mean that you can be held responsible for him or her, it ultimately depends on the whether or not the judge believes you acted as a parent.
+However, in general just because you lived with your spouse’s child does not mean that you can be held responsible for him or her.

 In order to determine whether or not you acted as a parent, the judge will take the following into account: